NZ Trained Massage Therapists wanting to join MNZ

 What type of First Aid Certificate do I need for membership?

-To gain membership of MNZ, you will need a current first aid certificate.
-This needs to be from a course that includes unit standards 6400, 6401 and 6402.
+To gain membership of MNZ, you will need a current first aid certificate (including CPR).
+This needs to be from a course that includes unit standards 6401 and 6402.

-This is generally referred to as Comprehensive First Aid and includes CPR.
-If you have a current Comp First Aid certificate (Valid for 2 years) and you renew it before it expires, then you can do a Comprehensive First Aid Refresher (which is also valid for the next two years & is normally cheaper, as it only takes a day; compared to two days).
-Workplace First Aid may also be done, as long as it covers the same unit standards.
-If your first aid certificate has expired then you have to do the two day course again.
+This is often referred to as Comprehensive First Aid and includes CPR.
+If you have a current Comp First Aid certificate (Valid for 2 years) and you renew it before it expires, then you can do a First Aid Refresher (which is also valid for the next two years & is normally cheaper).
+Workplace First Aid may also be done, as long as it covers the same unit standards (including CPR).
+If your first aid certificate has expired then you have to do the full certificate again.